Mishra Dhatu Nigam Limited

 21.1 CORPORATE SOCIAL RESPONSIBILITY:

 The Corporate Social Responsibility and Sustainable Development Policy ofMIDHANI in line with the Companies Act 2013 was approved by the Board of MIDHANI.
 Thepolicy is available at https://midhani-india.in/policies/ .

-The projects taken up for CSR activities by your company during the year underreport fall under below mentioned areas:
+The projects taken up for CSR activities by your Company during the year underreport fall under below mentioned areas:

 |(i) Promotion of Health Care and Sanitation; |

 (i) Promotion of Health Care and Sanitation: (a) Promotion of Health care:

 (b) Annual maintenance of Toilets constructed by MIDHANI under Swachh Bharat: AnnualMaintenance of Toilets constructed by MIDHANI:

 (ii) Promotion of Education: